-The tiny town of Ravenswood lies 89 kms east of Charters Towers and it is a little beauty.
+The tiny town of Ravenswood lies 89 kms east of Charters Towers and it’s a little beauty.
 Heritage listed and captured in an early 1900s time warp, Ravenswood deserves an overnight stay.

 Mirroring Charters Towers, Ravenswood also has a gold mining boom and bust story to tell.
-At its height, 5000 people called Ravenswood home and 48 hotels did brisk business.
-Just 200 people live here now.
+At its height, 5000 people lived here and 48 hotels did brisk business.
+Sadly, just 200 people live here now.

 The Railway Hotel (see feature photo) is an eye catching Queensland hotel that transcends time.
-Terry, the owner is incredibly friendly, plies his customers with good food and drinks as well as entertaining conversation.
+Terry, the owner is incredibly friendly, plies his customers with good food and drinks, and conducts an entertaining tour of the hotel.

 Terry is working hard to do great things to his hotel; one of which is to create a cigar and whiskey room.